 Improve Performance Inside the Virtual Machine

-You can improve performance inside the virtual machine in the same ways you would on a physical computer.
+Remember, you can also improve performance inside the virtual machine in the same ways you would speed up a physical computer.
 For example, reducing the amount of background applications and programs that run at start-up will improve your guest operating system’s boot time and reduce the amount of RAM used by your virtual machine.
+If you’re using a mechanical drive, defragmenting the virtual machine may improve performance as well (though this likely won’t make a difference on SSDs).
+Don’t neglect the standard tips just because it’s a virtual machine—virtual machines are just like regular computers!

 Try Another Virtual Machine Program

 Some people report VirtualBox being faster for them, while some report VMware being faster.
-Which virtual machine program is faster for you may depend on your host operating system, guest operating system, system configuration, or a number of other factors – but if you’re not seeing satisfactory performance, you may want to try another program.
-VirtualBox is completely free, while VMware Player is free for non-commercial use.
+Which virtual machine program is faster for you may depend on your host operating system, guest operating system, system configuration, or a number of other factors.
+But., if you’re not seeing satisfactory performance, you may want to try another program.
+VirtualBox is completely free, while VMware Workstation Player is free for non-commercial use.